Buddha's hand

 Citrus medica var. sarcodactylis, or the fingered citron, is a citron variety whose fruit is segmented into finger-like sections, resembling those seen on representations of the Buddha.
-It is called Buddha's hand in many languages including English, Chinese, Japanese, Korean, Vietnamese, German and French.
+It is called Buddha's hand in many languages including English, Hebrew, Chinese, Japanese, Korean, Vietnamese, German and French.
+Unlike other citrus fruits, it contains no pulp or juice, but has edible rind and pith.

 The different cultivars and variations of this citron variety form a gradient from "open-hand" types with outward-splayed segments to "closed-hand" types, in which the fingers are kept together.
 There are also half-fingered fruits, in which the basal side is united and the apical side fingered.
 The origin of this kind of citron is commonly traced back to South or East Asia, probably northeastern India or China, where most domesticated citrus fruits originate.

 Description

 Citrus medica var. sarcodactylis is, like any other citron variety, a shrub or small tree with long, irregular branches covered in thorns.
 Its large, oblong leaves are pale green and grow about four to six inches.
 Its white flowers are tinted purplish from the outside and grow in fragrant clusters.
 The fruit's fingers contain only the white pith of the fruit and sometimes a small amount of acidic pulp, but many of them are completely juiceless and some are seedless.

 The plant is sensitive to frost, as well as intense heat and drought.
 It grows best in a temperate climate.
 Trees can be grown from cuttings taken from branches two to four years old.
 It is very commonly grafted onto sufficient rootstock.

 It is susceptible to citrus greening disease (HLB).